bsergeev/UnopinionatedLibrary/README.md

  - implemented classes passed to `Office::work()`
  - moved everything into a single file for simplicity
  - renamed a couple of classes and their members

-For detailed explanation of the code, look at the only source, src/main.cpp.
+For detailed explanation of the code, look at the comments in the only source file, `src/main.cpp`.

 The code is complete and buildable with a C++17 compiler (tested with VS2017, GCC 8.2, and Clang 7).
 Builds clean even with all cppbestpractices.com recommended warnings: